 In treating wrinkles the operator should remember that they are not, as a rule, caused by some trouble in the skin itself, but mostly always by a relaxed or weakened condition of the underlying muscular tissues; consequently our work must not be superficial but deep, care being taken, of course, not to bruise the patient.
 By stimulating the circulation to this particular part, we bring in increased nourishment to the relaxed and weakened tissues.
 It is really wonderful what can be done in the way of improving the facial expression by scientific massage, but like other parts of this valuable therapeutic, it has been horribly abused.
-Steaming the face is frequently practiced but it is not to be recommended inasmuch as it frequently causes the patient to contract a severe cold.
+Steaming the face is frequently practised but it is not to be recommended inasmuch as it frequently causes the patient to contract a severe cold.
 Facial paralysis and "tic douloureux" have been traced to steaming of the face.
-A massage operator who cannot, by his manipulations, bring enough blood to the relaxed parts should not treat a face!
+A massage operator who can not, by his manipulations, bring enough blood to the relaxed parts should not treat a face!
 Scars are treated by stretching the part and working with the tips of the fingers in circles across the scar-tissue, finishing with strokings.
 Never use an ointment for facial massage that contains vaselin or lanolin.
 They are both apt to produce hair growth, particularly the former.
-There are so many inferior preparations on the market that the author feels prompted to here give a recipe for the best facial skin food known, and in the many years he has recommended it, he has never heard anything but the very best results from it.
+There are so many inferior preparations on the market, that the author feels prompted to here give a recipe for a very good facial skin food known, and in the many years he has recommended it, he has never heard anything but the very best results from it.

-Oil of Sweet Almonds 2 ounces
+Oil of Sweet Almonds 2 0 ounces

-Spermaceti 1/4 ounce
+Spermaceti ounce

-White Wax 1/4 "
+White Wax ounce

-Orange fl. water 1/2
+Orange fl. water ounce

 It will be noticed that there are no mineral fats amongst the ingredients.
 Care should be taken to see that the genuine spermaceti and wax be used, as both these preparations are "made" from coal oil and we should not be willing to risk causing a hair growth on the face.
 If we wish to make the eyebrows thicker and wider we can do so with the aid of coal oil preparations, but it must be done by a trained person.
-Mr. C. Keeny, 1601 Arch street, Philadelphia, prepares the abovementioned "Skin-Food" and it can be obtained from him at any time.
-In cases of facial paralysis it becomes necessary to work somewhat differently than previously described.
-Cover the antiseptically cleaned index finger with a rubber tip or a silk handkerchief, insert it in the mouth and with the thumb stroke the muscles in the superior and inferior maxillary regions (see Fig. 21).
-The index acts as a good and easily regulated support.
-Friction and kneading are given in a similar way.
-In applying vibrations to the facial nerves and muscles, the author has used with the greatest satisfaction the mechanical vibrator made by the Vibratile Company of New York City.
+Mr. C. Keeny, 1601 Arch Street, Philadelphia, prepares the abovementioned "Skin-food" and it can be obtained from him at any time.

-Fig. 21.-Massage of the Face.
+Fig. 24.-Massage of the Face.